 For more precise tip work the fingertip grip is also comfortable to hold.
 The knife will be front-heavy with a fingertip grip assisting you with your tip work.

 The knife has a very nice gentle profile that slowly curves upward towards the tip.
 It gives you a great smooth rocking performance without any hard stops at the heel.
-The narrower front area is also great for trimming fat.
+The narrower front area is also great for trimming the fat.
 There will be less drag due to the narrower front part which makes it ideal to slice oily, fatty food or food that tends to stick to your blade like food with high water content or starch.

 Core Material & Rockwell Hardness